hassan-salloum/eCPPTv2_Exam_Review-2021/README.md

 Prepare your CheatSheet, and you can use mine: [Pentest-CheatSheet.xlsx](https://github.com/VraiHack/Advanced-Pentesting-cheatsheet/raw/main/Pentest-CheatSheet.xlsx)

-The first Target you should exploit will be mentioned in the engagement letter
+The first Target you should exploit will be mentioned in the engagement letter.
 Do not overthinking about exploit and if you didn’t get a meterpreter session so try to reset the LAB and initiate again your DB MSF or use MSF5 (From my side I used MSF5)

 meterpreter is solution for pivoting (Other pivoting technique like chisel etc.. it will be a waste of time): [double-pivoting](https://pentest.blog/explore-hidden-networks-with-double-pivoting/)